 The underwriters will expect to receive a customary comfort letter from the auditors.
 It is therefore important that designated underwriters' counsel and the auditors have sufficient time to complete the comfort process, particularly if new financials have been reported since the issuer's last underwritten public offering.
-Getting the auditors on board sooner rather than later is critical to any capital markets transaction, especially in a block trade context.
-For further information regarding comfort letters, see Comfort Letters.
+Getting the auditors on board sooner rather than later is critical to any capital markets transaction, and especially true in a block trade context.
+For further information regarding comfort letters, see Comfort Letter Review and Negotiation Checklist and Comfort Letter (Securities & Capital Markets Glossary).